NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 - A fragment file, with information on all sequenced fragments (where it maps to the genome, which cell barcode is associated and how many PCR duplicates were found)

 - An index file connected to the fragment file.
-This is like an index file for a bam file, to make it possible to quickly find fragments for a certain genomic region, with having to search the entire file.
+This is like an index file for a bam file, to make it possible to quickly find fragments for a certain genomic region, without having to search the entire file.

 The PBMC data set contains ATAC-seq data on 74836 regions in 9277 cells.
 The corresponding RNA-seq data covers 19089 genes in 9432 cells.
 To make the commands in this exercise run a bit faster, we will only analyze a set of 2000 (randomly selected) cells.
 If you have the time and interest, you can analyze the full data set, but commenting out the corresponding line of code.

 Here we create a `ChromatinAssay` object from the count matrix (and a link to the fragment file).
 This object stores the genomic regions, count data, and also possibly gene annotations and information on sequence motifs.
-There are many ways to interact with a `ChromatinAssay` object, see [this](https://satijalab.org/signac/articles/data_structures.html) vignette.
+There are many ways to interact with a `ChromatinAssay` object, see [this](https://stuartlab.org/signac/articles/data_structures.html) vignette.

 We then create a `Seurat` object from the `ChromatinAssay`, together with meta data about cells and gene annotations.